 What to expect in your first session.

 In the first session, we discuss how we may work together.
 It is an opportunity for you to ask questions to help you decide if I am the right therapist for you.
-I carry out a short assessment, and this allows you to assess if you feel comfortable with me and if I think I can help you.
+The first session can also allow you to assess if you feel comfortable with me.
 We will discuss issues such as confidentiality and availability.
 I will be honest with you.
 If you feel happy to continue therapy then you will be asked to sign a counselling agreement.
 You are not tied in to a number of sessions, but can attend as many as you feel you need.
 You can end therapy at any time, but it is generally best to have a proper ending session.

 I have participated in workshops that allow me to offer strategies from other therapies.
 This includes Solution Focused Brief Therapy, and Creative Expressive Arts Therapy.
 The latter means you may want to use writing or drawing to help express your thoughts and feelings, or you may suggest a song or piece of music that says what you would like to say.
 It can be too difficult to talk sometimes.
 I am guided by you, listening to your needs to provide the best way to support you.